rempsyc/starter-academic/content/en/project-news/SIPS/index.md

 slides: example
 ---

-The Society for Improving Psychological Science (SIPS) Mission Awards recognize and increase awareness of a limited number of exemplary products that further the SIPS mission.
+The Society for the Improvement of Psychological Science (SIPS) Mission Awards recognize and increase awareness of a limited number of exemplary products that further the SIPS mission.
 Awarded to the *easystats* project.